DEERE: ONE NAV ACROSS 47 PROPERTIES

 Results

-• Consolidated 47 fragmented experiences into a single trusted navigation paradigm
+• Consolidated 47 fragmented properties into a single trusted navigation paradigm

-• Reduced design-to-development handoff time by 45% through standardized components
+• Reduced design-to-development handoff time by roughly 45% on the components that shipped

-• Established an enterprise design system used by 6 brands and 40+ teams globally
+• Built the governance model for the enterprise design system used by 6 brands and 40+ teams globally

 What This Unlocked